ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 One of the basic rules of plants care is **regular watering.** It's important to water the plants according to the needs of particular species.
 Most of the potted plants require **intense watering in spring**, as it's the time of **blooming**.

-Spring is the season when potted plants require the most work. **March and April is the time of annual plant fertilizing.** It will help your plants with blooming and enliven the already existing shoots and roots.
+Spring is the season when potted plants require the most work. **March and April is the best time for fertilizing.** It will help your plants to bloom and enliven the already existing shoots and roots.
 Spring is also a good time for repotting too large house plants into bigger containers – or **dividing them into smaller parts**.

 You should keep the **hygiene of the house plants leaves** throughout the whole year.
 Sprinkle their surface with clean water weekly, especially in winter when the air is more dry due to heating.

 {:.distinction.distinction-information}

 Keep your plants in good condition in the autumn as well.
-It's the best time to prepare them for winter rest.
-Avoid fertilizing the house plants in autumn – wait until spring.
+It's the best time to prepare them for their winter rest.
+Avoid fertilizing the house plants in autumn – you should wait until spring.

 ## What house plants are worth having?

-**The best potted plants** that you can grow in your household are the ones that do not require to much attention.
+**The best potted plants** that you can grow in your household are the ones that do not require too much attention.
 This is an easy way to make your house plants a **real** **decoration**, while putting as little effort as possible.

 When you choose indoor plants, pay attention not only to their appearance, but also to their practical properties that you could use.
 The most popular 2020 house plants that are worth having are:

 {:.list.list-positive}

-* **Geranium** – it's one of the most popular ornamental house plants – indoors, but put outside.
+* **Geranium** – it's one of the most popular ornamental house plants – kept indoors, but put outside.
 They are typically grown **on balconies and windowsills**.
-Geraniums not only look quite aesthetic, as they bloom in beautiful, intense color, but also have a lot of practical uses.
+Geraniums not only look quite aesthetic, as they bloom in beautiful, intense colors, but also have a lot of practical uses.
 The essential oil that can be found in the leaves is used for therapeutic massages, inhalations and baths.
 It has **antibacterial and anti-inflammatory** properties.

 {:.distinction.distinction-information}

-You can also use geranium in the kitchen – for instance adding its chopped leaves to tea or to meals and desserts.
+You can also use a geranium in the kitchen – for instance adding its chopped leaves to tea or to meals and desserts.

 {:.list.list-positive}

 * **Dracaena** – a very popular houseplant.
-It requires minimal attention, therefore it's recommended for those who **don't have time for taking care of plants everyday.** It's perfect for busy or forgetful homeowners, as it takes being neglected very well, contrary to other indoor plants.
+It requires minimal attention, therefore it's recommended for those who **don't have time for taking care of plants everyday.** It's perfect for busy or forgetful homeowners.
+It takes being neglected very well, contrary to other indoor plants.
 * **Fern** – a very common in the past, nowadays fern has been forgotten a little.
 Now it comes back.
-This popular house plant is soothing for human organism, thanks to its intense green color.
-In addition, it's leaves work as a natural air purifier.
+This popular house plant is soothing for a human organism, thanks to its intense green color.
+In addition, its leaves work as a natural air purifier.
 This potted plant **neutralizes signals emitted from electronical devices** that are in the room.
 It's an ideal indoor plant for a living room or an office.

 {% fig %}